-- F. Provision of credit report to report subject.
+- does not become a CRA solely because it conveys, with the consumer's consent, information about the consumer to a third party in order to provide a specific product or service that the consumer has requested. - F. Provision of credit report to report subject.
 A consumer report user does not become a CRA by regularly giving a copy of the report, or otherwise disclosing it, to the consumer who is the subject of the report (or the consumer's representative), because it is not disclosing the information to a "third party."
-See also section 607(c). - G. Internal uses.
-A lender that uses a software package to combine credit reports it obtained from two or more major CRAs for its own internal use is not a CRA because it is not compiling the information "for the purpose of furnishing consumer reports to third parties." - H. Employees and agents.
+See also section 607(c).58 - G. Internal uses.
+A lender that uses a software package to combine credit reports it obtained from two or more major CRAs for its own internal use is not a CRA because it is not compiling the information "for the purpose of furnishing consumer reports to third parties."59 - H. Employees and agents.
 An agent or employee that obtains consumer reports does not become a CRA by sharing such reports with its principal or employer in connection with the purposes for which the reports were initially obtained.
-Similarly, individual employees and agents hired by CRAs to collect information are not CRAs because the employees or agents themselves do not provide data to "third parties" but rather acquire information for the CRA to conduct its business. - I. Collectors and creditors.
-Collection agencies or creditors may become CRAs if they regularly furnish "consumer report" information about debtors beyond their transactions or experiences with consumers (e.g., credit report or application data) to third parties for use in eligibility decisions on consumers' transactions. - J. Dishonored checks.
+Similarly, individual employees and agents hired by CRAs to collect information are not CRAs because the employees or agents themselves do not provide data to "third parties" but rather acquire information for the CRA to conduct its business.60 - I. Collectors and creditors.
+Collection agencies or creditors may become CRAs if they regularly furnish "consumer report" information about debtors beyond their transactions or experiences with consumers (e.g., credit report or application data) to third parties for use in eligibility decisions on consumers' transactions.61 - J. Dishonored checks.
 An entity that provides information on returned checks (dates, amounts, circumstances) for use by financial institutions or merchants in connection with transactions involving the report subjects would be a CRA making consumer reports to third parties.
 However, an entity that provided this information solely for law enforcement purposes would not be a CRA.
 See comment 603(d)-7A.